Giant Schnauzer

 The Giant Schnauzer originated in Germany, where it was developed as a versatile working dog, primarily used for herding and guarding.
 This breed typically weighs between 65 to 90 pounds and stands 23.5 to 27.5 inches tall, characterized by a robust build, a distinctive wiry coat, and a prominent beard.
 Known for their strong-willed and intelligent nature, Giant Schnauzers are loyal companions that require consistent training and socialization, making them suitable for active families or individuals who can provide the necessary mental and physical stimulation.

-Giant Schnauzers are known for being strong willed, kind, loyal, intelligent, dominant, and powerful, affectionate, athletic.
+Giant Schnauzers are known for being strong willed, kind, loyal, intelligent, dominant, and powerful, affectionate, friendly.
 As a moderately energetic breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a Giant Schnauzer means committing to regular grooming (brushing several times a week), regular daily walks, and positive-reinforcement training.
 Their gentle, social nature makes them a wonderful addition to active families.